raspberrypilearning/weather-station-dashboard/worksheet.md

 	![](images/variable.png)

-1. Once you have created the variable, you can set it to your weather stations id or use `490722`
+1. Once you have created the variable, you can set it to your weather station's id or use `490722`

 	![](images/cat-2.png)